BrianInGermany/BrianInGermany.github.io/_posts/2021-03-05-Jamulus-Azure.markdown

 ---

-## Got the Lockdown Blues, But No One to Play Them With?
+## Got the Lockdown Blues, but No One to Play Them with?

 Jamulus to the rescue!
 [Jamulus](https://jamulus.io/) is an open-source program for playing music online with latencies of under 50 milliseconds.